Mass (Bernstein): Other major performances

 On November 19, 2002, with the Collegiate Chorale and the Orchestra of St. Luke's staged a production in New York City with Robert Bass conducting.
 The Celebrant was portrayed by Douglas Webster and the Boy Soprano was sung by James Burnett Danner.
-Soloists included Geoffrey Blaisdell, Peter Buchi, Charis Fliermans, D. Michael Heath, Jan Horvath, Andre McCormick, Warren Moore, Anika Noni Rose, Liz Queler, Lori Rivera and others.
-The New York Times gave the production a rave review recognizing that the production was an appropriate rebellion to the conflicts in Iraq and Afghanistan.
-Lighting design was created by Matthew Antaky.
-Michael Conley and Diego Tornelli musically prepared the production.
+Soloists included Geoffrey Blaisdell, Peter Buchi, Charis Fliermans, D. Michael Heath, Jan Horvath, Andre McCormick, Warren Moore, Anika Noni Rose, Liz Queler, and Lori Rivera.
+Writing in the New York Times, Anthony Tommasini wrote: "In retrospect it's hard to understand the hostility the work provoked.
+Admittedly the text is glibly anti-establishment and often mawkish.
+But after 9/11, a line like Everyone who hates his brother is a murderer no longer seems such pap."
+He praised some moments but faulted others for sounding like "a rush job".
+He praised the performance and concluded: "In many ways Mass is an earnest mess, but it got to this baby boomer.
+Here is Uncle Lenny trying to make sense of it all.
+You have to love the guy."

 The University of Illinois at Urbana-Champaign presented a gala production of Mass at the Krannert Center for the Performing Arts, with student performers from the theater and dance departments and School of Music, in October 2006 in honor of the College of Fine and Applied Arts' 75th anniversary.
 Ricardo Herrera sang the part of the Celebrant; the performance was directed by James Zager, choreographed by John Dayger, and conducted by Eduardo Diazmuñoz.
 Chester Alwes and Fred Stoltzfus prepared the chorus.